puppetlabs/design-system/packages/react-components/source/react/library/input/Input.md

+## Overview

-The input component is used for standard text and number html input elements.
+The `Input` component is used for standard text and number html input elements.
 It is a lightly styled wrapper around core DOM elements, leaving most auxiliary functionality to the [FormField](#form) wrapper.
 We recommend that in most cases the FormField component be used to ensure complete design consistency, but there may be some cases in which a pure input element is desired.

-### Available types
+## Basic Use

+Just as with native inputs, the `Input` component should typically be used as a "controlled" component.

+Note that for input labels, use the `Input` component within a [FormField](#form) wrapper.

 ```jsx
 const exampleStyle = { marginBottom: 10 };